SheynD/CSE109/README.md

-These programming assignments that led for a C++ Systems Programming class, CSE 109.
-The final resut was a simple parser for a fictional language, SkLang.
+These programming assignments that led to a parser for a C/C++ Systems Programming class, CSE 109.
+The final result was a simple parser for a fictional language, SkLang.
+Each program built upon the one before it.